Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ChildItem.md

 ### -Path
 The path in the specified Filesystem that should be retrieved.
-Should be a folder, in the format 'folder1/folder2/'.
+Should be a directory, in the format 'directory1/directory2/'.

 ```yaml
 Type: System.String